 A focused mind is an important part of Bikram Yoga.
 Though everyone is focused purely on their own yoga, the effect of everyone working together provides an amazing group energy that benefits everyone.

 In order to achieve maximum benefits from you class, it is best to stay in the room for the entire 90 minute session.
 Leaving the room is very distracting to others and has a negative effect on the group energy created.
 The more experienced student is better able to be unaffected by such distractions, remaining focused and energized.
 A less experienced student, who may be having a challenging class, can be easily distracted.
 For this reason please ensure you visit the toilet prior to class.
 If you really feel you must leave, then please do so only in between postures.
 Similarly when you return, please return to your mat in between postures – not during a posture.

 Bikram Yoga is a very challenging form of yoga and is designed to make you work.
 We encourage you to go beyond your limits and work hard.
 However, you need to be very mindful of what your body is telling you.
 Never push yourself to injury and always distinguish between good pain and bad pain.
-It is ok not to do a posture if you are feeling dizzy or nauseous.
-During the standing series you can kneel down and the floor series you can lay in savasana always maintain your focus and rejoin the class when you are ready.
+It is ok not to do a posture.
+Take Savasana when needed.
+Always maintain your focus.
+Rejoin the class when you are ready.

 As well as sharing your experiences of Bikram Yoga with family and friends, share your positive energy with everyone –it’s infectious!!